Transparency in Financial Controlling Made Easy

 How your financial controlling can stand out with transparent data

-At the beginning, financial controllers were decried as “corporate beancounters”.
-A new role image emerged over time and elevated the significance of the financial controller.
-He morphed into the role of the business partner to the company's management, then the role of the change manager and has in recent time also had to assume the role of the data scientist.
-All of these extensions to the controller's role are of course legitimate and make good sense.
-But they also have the effect of concentrating too much knowledge in a single person or a small group within the company.
+Financial controllers have morphed into the role of the business partner to the company's management, then that of the change manager and in recent time also had to assume the role of the data scientist.
+However, these roles also have the effect of concentrating too much knowledge in a single person or a small group within the company.

 From the company’s perspective, a small group of individuals gains too much control by way of their amassed knowledge.
 This can potentially not only result in misuse of information, but also in knowledge being lost when the persons holding it leave the company.
 From the controller's perspective, these new and additional requirements lead to an overburdening of the person holding responsibility.
 The more tasks are assigned to the financial controller, the less time he has to employ the same level of diligence for every single task and responsibility.
 Transparency is lost on both sides.

 Contents of this white paper

 - The challenges

 - The lack of transparency in the role of the financial controller